L'Art de la cuisine cambodgienne (The Cambodian Cookbook)

 Princess Rasmi Sobhana Kanitha Norodom

-S.A.R.
-Princess Norodom Kanitha Rasmi Sobhana, daughter of King Norodom Sutharot and Norodom Phangangam, was the sister of King Norodom Suramarit, sister-in-law of Queen Kossamak of Cambodia and aunt of King Norodom Sihanouk.
+H.R.H.
+Princess Norodom Kanitha Rasmi Sobhana (Nov 1898-1971, Phnom Penh), daughter of King Norodom Sutharot and Norodom Phangangam, was the sister of King Norodom Suramarit, sister-in-law of Queen Kossamak of Cambodia and aunt of King Norodom Sihanouk.

 Unmarried, she dedicated her life to social action, in particular the education and empowerment of young women in the Kingdom of Cambodia, as a teacher at Phnom Penh Sutharot School and as the author of two published books: Motifs décoratifs Khmers a l'usage de la broderie (1954) and L'Art de la cuisine cambodgienne (1960).